 If William James was the most brilliant of the pragmatists, John Dewey was in the final (1)(analyze) the most influential.
 By the time of his death at the age of ninety-two, Dewey had brought about a reconstruction of philosophy and had influenced the workings of many American (2)(institute), (3)(particular) the schools and the legislative and judicial processes.
 His influence was felt beyond the boundaries of the United States, especially in Japan and China, where his lectures made a lasting (4) (impress).
 While a professor at the University of Chicago, he became known for his pragmatic concepts of education.
 As (5)(direct) of the Laboratory School for children at the University of Chicago, he experimented with a more permissive and (6)(create) atmosphere for learning, setting aside the more (7)(tradition) method of learning by listening, encouraging instead the pupil's initiative and individual (8)(involve) in projects.
 Dewey produced an enormous number of (9)(write) even after his retirement in 1929.
 His interests covered a wide range, as can be seen in his work on logic, metaphysics, and the theory of (10)(know).
-B. (Verbs) 27 (.
-0120) John Dewey, probably the most influential of all American philosophers and the one who John Dewey, probably the most influential of all American philosophers and the one who John Dewey, probably the most influential of all American philosophers and the one who (1) (be) best remembered in the future, (2) (be) from Vermont.
-John Dewey, probably the most influential of all American philosophers and the one who (1) (be) best remembered in the future, (2) (be) from Vermont.
-After graduation from the University of Vermont, he received a Ph.D. from The Johns Hopkins University John Dewey, probably the most influential of all American philosophers and the one who (1) (be) best remembered in the future, (2) (be) from Vermont.
+B. (Verbs) John Dewey, probably the most influential of all American philosophers and the one who (1) (be) best remembered in the future, (2) (be) from Vermont.
 After graduation from the University of Vermont, he received a Ph.D. from The Johns Hopkins University and (3) (teach) at a number of major universities.
-By the time of his death in 1952, he John Dewey, probably the most influential of all American philosophers and the one who (1) John Dewey, probably the most influential of all American philosophers and the one who (1) John Dewey, probably the most influential of all American philosophers and the one who (1) John Dewey, probably the most influential of all American philosophers and the one who (1) John Dewey, probably the most influential of all American philosophers and the one who (1) John Dewey, probably the most influential of all American philosophers and the one who (1) John Dewey, probably the most influential of all American philosophers and the one who (1) John Dewey, probably the most influential of all American philosophers and the one who (1)
+By the time of his death in 1952, he (4) (gain) an international reputation for his pragmatic approach to philosophy, psychology and liberal politics.
+In all likelihood, Dewey's most enduring influence (5) (lie) in the field of education.
+(6) (believe) in the unity of theory and practice, Dewey not only (7) (write) on the subject, but for a time also participated in the "laboratory school" for children connected with the University of Chicago.
+His chief early work in this field, Democracy and Education (1916), was the most comprehensive statement of his position.
+The work contained in this volume, Experience and Education, (8) (write) more than two decades later and still today (9) (represent) the best concise statement on education by the most important educational theorist of the twentieth century.
+Moreover, it is probably the simplest and most readable statement on the subject that anyone to this day (10) (make).